Topology-based Representative Datasets to Reduce Neural Network Training Resources: Representative Datasets

-Therefore, one way to discern if a dataset $\tilde{{\cal D}}$ is ``representative enough" of ${\cal D}$ is to compute Gromov-Hausdorff distance to $X$ and $\tilde{X}$.
-If Gromov-Hausdorff distance is ``big", we could say that the dataset $\tilde{{\cal D}}$ is not representative of ${\cal D}$.
-However, Gromov-Hausdorff distance is not useful in practice because of its high computational cost.
+Therefore, one way to discern if a dataset $\tilde{{\cal D}}$ is ``representative enough'' of ${\cal D}$ is to compute the Gromov-Hausdorff distance between $X$ and $\tilde{X}$.
+If the Gromov-Hausdorff distance is ``big'', we could say that the dataset $\tilde{{\cal D}}$ is not representative of ${\cal D}$.
+However, the Gromov-Hausdorff distance is not useful in practice because of its high computational cost.
 An alternative approach to this problem is given in Section \ref{section:TDA}.

-The following concept of $\lambda$-balanced dataset will be used in Section \ref{sec:perceptroncase} to ensure the maintenance of similar results when training a perceptron with a representative dataset instead of the original one.